Out-of-competition testing - not only in training

 Intelligence and unpredictability

 Athletes are controlled selectively according to their sport, their squad status, as well as their performance.
-Particularly in times when athletes prepare for their sporting highlights, or are in the regeneration phase, doping controls out-of-competition are initiated by NADA.
+Particularly in times when athletes prepare for their sporting highlights, or are in the recovery phase, doping controls out-of-competition are initiated by NADA.
 NADA tests 365 days of the year at any time of the day (and night) at home and abroad, for example at training camps.

 Testing pool and whereabouts reporting

 In principle, only athletes that belong to a so-called testing pool are asked to participate in out-of-competition controls.
 There are four testing pools: the Registered Testing Pool (RTP), the National Testing Pool (NTP), the General Testing Pool (ATP) and the Team Testing Pool (TTP).
 The classification of an athlete in a testing pool is based on the risk assessment of the sport and the individual squad the athlete is in.

-In order for NADA to fulfill its mission of comprehensive controls at any time and place, the athletes report the relevant information of their whereabouts periodically to NADA.
+In order for NADA to fulfil its mission of comprehensive controls at any time and place, the athletes report the relevant information of their whereabouts periodically to NADA.
 These whereabouts requirements vary depending on the athlete's test pool.
 For more information, see the section test pools and whereabouts.